peter-wilkins-mayden/acblog/_posts/2015-09-28-lessons-learned-from-sprint-one.md

 * Use loops/code to do the work if there are more than 3 similar elements.
 Don't repeat yourself.

-* Break up the code into modules or files [(don't forget about scope though)](http://peter-wilkins-mayden.github.io/acblog/in-scrum-we-trust/).
-Smaller files are easier to work with.
+* Break up the code separate include files if the is a ggood reason such as keeping settings out of the code or to make the code more readable.

+* Put code that is used many times in a function [(just don't forget about scope!)](http://peter-wilkins-mayden.github.io/acblog/in-scrum-we-trust/).

 * If your stuck, explain your design or code to someone else.